West boycotts as Ukraine play first Euro 2012 match

 T-shirts bearing her image are on sale and her daughter, Yevgenia, who has been touring Western capitals on behalf of her mother, was meeting visiting European Parliament members.

-Asked if her mother would watch Monday night's game on television in her hospital room in Kharkiv, she said: "Yes, I think so.
-I think they will allow her to do that."
+Tymoshenko's supporters said she would follow the fortunes of the Ukrainian team on television at the Kharkiv clinic.

+"I know for certain that Yulia Tymoshenko will watch this football match and she will support Ukraine as she has always supported it under all circumstances," said Ostap Semerak, a parliamentary deputy from Tymoshenko's Batkivshchyna party.

-(Additional reporting by Alexandria Sage in Paris, Matthew Falloon in London and Niklas Pollard in Stockholm)
+(Additional reporting by Alexandria Sage in Paris, Matthew Falloon in London and Niklas Pollard in Stockholm; Editing by Myra MacDonald)